missjody/loan_calculator/README.md

 ✔ organize css according to Next js standards

-issue:
+✔ issue:
-* calculator uses state of each item from the state before selection. remove the "value={userEntry.x}" from each of the entries, I think those are hold overs from setting it up to have a results button rather than being dynamic.
+* calculator uses state of each item from the state before selection
+* resolved by running findRate() in useEffect() with the parameters to run any time the rate or the userEntry values updated

 still todo:
 * deploy to Vercel hosting